 Paneltex lights up the CV Show with all-electric display

-In a departure from its traditional diesel vehicle display at the CV Show, all four vehicles on the FSDF member Paneltex stand will be electric vehicles, confirming the company’s commitment to alternative powered vehicles.
-Not only are the four trucks electric powered, but two of the trucks also feature Paneltex refrigerated bodies specified with all-electric refrigeration systems.
+In a departure from its traditional diesel vehicle display at the CV Show, all four vehicles on the Paneltex stand were electric vehicles, confirming the company’s commitment to alternative powered vehicles.
+Not only were the four trucks electric powered, but three of the trucks also featured Paneltex refrigerated bodies specified with all-electric refrigeration systems.

-There are three 7.5 tonne Paneltex electric vehicles based on the Isuzu N75 rigid chassis on the stand.
-One of these vehicles will have a Paneltex refrigerated body with a GAH electric refrigeration system that is powered by the traction batteries.
-This vehicle also features triple rear doors with a nearside access door as well.
+There were two 7.5 tonne Paneltex electric vehicles based on the Isuzu N75 rigid chassis on the stand.
+One of these vehicles had a Paneltex refrigerated body with a GAH electric refrigeration system that is powered by the traction batteries.
+This vehicle also featured triple rear doors with a nearside access door as well.

-The third vehicle based on the Isuzu 7.5t chassis features an insulated dry freight body with curved roof and a Dhollandia 1tonne tail lift, making it an ideal vehicle for the parcel carrying industry.
+The second vehicle based on the Isuzu 7.5t chassis featured an insulated dry freight body with curved roof and a Dhollandia 1tonne tail lift.
+With an impressive payload of 3460kgs, this makes this model an ideal vehicle for the parcel carrying industry.

-All three Paneltex 7.5t vehicles have a payload benefit of more than 200 kg over the equivalent traditional diesel engine trucks and with an 80-kWh battery pack, the vehicles have a potential journey distance of 80 miles when fully loaded.
-The vehicles also feature fully electric cab heaters.
+Both the Paneltex 7.5t vehicles had a payload benefit of more than 200 kg over the equivalent traditional diesel engine trucks and with an 80-kWh battery pack, the vehicles have a potential journey distance of 80 miles when fully loaded.
+The vehicles also featured fully electric cab heaters.